AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 1. The data type used in a parameter is incorrect
 2. The data used in a parameter is not valid for use

+### Data Type Exceptions

+Exceptions of this type are thrown under one of the following circumstances:

+1. You have set `$strictType` to `TRUE` but supplied a parameter that does not match the expected data type.

+2. You do *not* have `$strictType` set to `TRUE` but it would not be safe to try and recast the data type to what is required.

+3. It is not possible to recast the data type to what is required.